-- (a) is or has been involved in a relevant activity, - (b) is owned or controlled directly or indirectly (within the meaning of regulation 7) by a person who is or has been so involved, - (c) is acting on behalf of or at the direction of a person who is or has been so involved, or - (d) is a member of, or associated with, a person who is or has been so involved.
+- (a) is or has been involved in a relevant activity, - (b) is owned or controlled directly or indirectly (within the meaning of regulation 7) by a person who is or has been so involved, - (c) is acting on behalf of or at the direction of a person who is or has been so involved, or - (d) is a member of, or associated with, a person who is or has been so involved. - (3) In this regulation a "relevant activity" means- - (a) the commission of a serious human rights violation or abuse, or a violation of international humanitarian law, in the Central African Republic including, in particular, in relation to- - (i) rape and other forms of sexual and gender-based violence; - (ii) violence against persons on the basis of their ethnicity or religious beliefs; - (iii) recruitment or use of children in armed conflict; - (iv) deliberate targeting of civilians, schools and hospitals; - (v) enforced or involuntary disappearances; - (vi) the forced displacement of civilians; - (vii) any of the rights referred to in regulation 4(2)(f); - (b) an attack against, or obstruction of the activities of- - (i) diplomatic personnel, - (ii) regional or international monitoring and peace-support missions and mechanisms, including those mentioned in paragraphs (i) to (iii) of regulation 4(2)(c) and French armed forces supporting MINUSCA under paragraph 65 of resolution 2387 (2017)(a), or - (iii) personnel undertaking humanitarian assistance activity, - in the Central African Republic; - (c) obstruction of the delivery or distribution of, or access to, humanitarian assistance in the Central African Republic; - (d) the provision of support for armed groups or criminal networks in the Central African Republic, including through the illicit exploitation of any natural resources, wildlife or wildlife products;

-(3) In this regulation a "relevant activity" means-
+(a) Resolution 2387 (2017) adopted by the Security Council on 15 November 2017.

-- (a) the commission of a serious human rights violation or abuse in South Sudan; - (b) the commission of a violation of international humanitarian law in South Sudan; - (c) a breach of the ARCSS or R-ARCSS; - (d) an attack against, or obstruction of the activities of, diplomatic personnel in South Sudan or the regional or international monitoring and peace-support missions and mechanisms mentioned in paragraphs (i) to (iii) of regulation 4(2)(c); - (e) obstruction of the delivery or distribution of, or access to, humanitarian assistance in South Sudan; - (f) the misappropriation of South Sudanese state funds, or taking action that may lead to such misappropriation; - (g) the illicit exploitation of oil or any other natural resource in South Sudan; - (h) any other action, policy or activity which threatens the peace, stability and security of South Sudan or undermines efforts to resolve the political crisis and armed conflicts in South Sudan.
+- (e) any other action, policy or activity which undermines or threatens the peace, stability and security of the Central African Republic, including acts that- - (i) undermine efforts to resolve the armed conflicts, - (ii) threaten or impede the stabilisation and reconciliation process, - (iii) obstruct or undermine respect for democracy, the rule of law and good governance, or - (iv) incite violence, in the Central African Republic.